 It’s difficult to get the suggested vitamin D from food alone because so few foods supply naturally-occurring vitamin D. Fortified foods may help you get closer to meeting suggested intakes though diet alone.
 For example, people ages one to 70 need to consume six, eight-ounce glasses of fortified milk or orange juice every day; about 12 ounces of canned tuna; or a combination of three ounces of mackerel and nearly 18 ounces of fortified yogurt to meet their daily vitamin D requirement needs.
 Dietary supplements, such as a daily multivitamin, can fill in gaps in vitamin D consumption, helping you to reach your daily goals.

-If you think you might not be getting enough vitamin D, look for a multivitamin with higher levels of vitamin D. Centrum® multivitamins have the levels of vitamin D3—a preferred form of vitamin D. Learn more here.
+If you think you might not be getting enough vitamin D, look for whole Food blen has Vitamin D2.
+Centrum® multivitamins have the levels of vitamin D3—a preferred form of vitamin D. Learn more here.